ricardojoserf/SharpNado/README.md

 Repository to link to the tools or implementations related with malware I will be writting in C#:

-- [GetModuleHandle](https://github.com/ricardojoserf/GetModuleHandle): GetModuleHandle implementation in C# using only NtQueryInformationProcess by walking the PEB
+- [GetModuleHandle](https://github.com/ricardojoserf/GetModuleHandle): GetModuleHandle implementation in C# using only NtQueryInformationProcess by walking the PEB in 64-bit processes

-- [GetProcAddress](https://github.com/ricardojoserf/GetProcAddress): GetProcAddress implementation in C# using only ReadProcessMemory by walking the PEB
+- [GetProcAddress](https://github.com/ricardojoserf/GetProcAddress): GetProcAddress implementation in C# using only ReadProcessMemory by walking the PEB in 64-bit processes

 - [GetProcessByName](https://github.com/ricardojoserf/GetProcessByName): Get processes from process name using NtGetNextProcess and GetProcessImageFileName syscalls